hackersupreme/landing-page-mouse-parallax/README.md

 # React Spring Mouse Parallax Landing Page

 Simple landing page that uses a mouse parallax.
+The parallax is powered by the animation library React Spring.
+Check out my [documentation](https://github.com/hackersupreme/mouse-parallax-example-documentation) on how you can use the library to achieve a mouse parallax effect.

-The two city skylines scale at different rates creating a neat zoom effect.
+On this page the two city skylines scale at different rates creating a neat zoom effect when you move your mouse around.
 Imagine what good illustrators could do with this technology!

 ![Screenshot](./screenshot.PNG)